-Section 10.554(1)(i)4., The Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in this management letter, unless disclosed in the notes to the financial statements.
-There were no component units related to The Lower Florida Keys Hospital District.
-The Lower Florida Keys Hospital District's legal authority was disclosed in the notes of the financial statements.
+Section 10.554(1)(i)4., Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in this management letter, unless disclosed in the notes to the financial statements.
+This information is disclosed in Note A to the financial statements.
+There were no component units related to the District.